-Music students can enjoy some of the best facilities available with dedicated practice rooms, a recital room, range of musical instruments, recording studios and the latest computer technology.
+Music students can enjoy some of the best facilities available with dedicated practice rooms, a recital room, a range of musical instruments, recording studios and the latest computer technology.
+There are also opportunities to perform at prestigious venues across Cheshire.

 What will I study?